sercankulcu/sercankulcu.github.io/_teaching/programming-with-c.md

 - Insertion, deletion, traversal, and reversal
 - The cost of list operations and when a list beats an array

+**Worked example:** a doubly linked list and a queue built on one node type, benchmarked against the week 19 array for insertion in the middle.

 [🗒️Lecture Notes (HTML)](../files/c/Week_32_Linked_Data_Structures.html)

 ---